LeapLabTHU/EfficientTrain/EVAL.md

 ```

 - For other models, please change `--model`, `--finetune`, and `--input_size` accordingly.
 You can get the pre-trained models from the table above.
-- For better performance `--drop_path`, `--layer_decay`, and `--model_ema_decay` can be adjusted.
+- For better performance, `--drop_path`, `--layer_decay`, and `--model_ema_decay` can be adjusted.
 In our paper, we determine these hyper-parameters on top of the baseline models, and directly use these obtained configurations for fine-tuning our ImageNet-22K pre-trained models.